Vanilagy/Marbleland/docs/api.md

 Returns a list of all levels as an array of [LevelInfo](#levelinfo).

 ### `GET` /api/level/{level-id}/zip
-Get the .zip archive for the given level.
+Get the .zip archive for a given level.

 **Query parameters:**